JadeCong/JadeCong.github.io/contents/researches/example-research.md

 ---
 layout: post
-title: Example Draft
+title: Example Research
 description: >
-  This is an example that how to make a post-type draft post.
+  This is an example that how to create a research post.
 hide_description:
 image:
   path: